adeoke/django-quarantine-workout-graphql/README.md

 # Quarantine Workout

-An approach to testing GraphQL API's in Python 3.6, utilising Pipenv.
+An approach to testing GraphQL API's in Python (version 3.6), utilising Pipenv.

+# Motivation

+This project was inspired by the need to keep fit during a quarantine.
+The intention is given a pool of exercises a user can provide their exercise requirements and obtain a workout tailored to those requirements.

 The following libraries are used to both develop and test the application: